bradleytechman/AltStore-Beginners-Guide/README.md

 Reinstall AltStore from AltServer, then you should be on the newest version.
 Please note that you do not need to delete AltStore.

+# Where is the install mail-plugin option?

+Since AltServer 1.7, the mail-plugin is no longer needed.

 # Tweaked App Websites
 [github.com/purp0s3/Tweaked-iOS-Apps](https://github.com/purp0s3/Tweaked-iOS-Apps)